-Clare Morrison is a junior from Downers Grove Ill.
+Clare Morrison is a senior from Downers Grove, Illinois.
 She is a health science major with minors in human development and family studies and psychology.
-She plans to attend physical therapy school in the Midwest after graduation and someday plans to work in a skilled nursing or similar with geriatric patients.
+She will begin PT school at Mizzou this summer and someday plans to work in a skilled nursing or similar with geriatric patients.

 “There are so many opportunities on campus and within the School of Health Professions to meet people who have similar personalities and goals as you,” Clare says.
 “I found that the more I got involved, the more I grew in love with my intended career path, my fellow future health professionals, and with Mizzou.”